-This computational evidence is in line with additional evidence that acute administration of ayahuasca induces a shift in cognition away from convergent and towards divergent modes of thinking 263.
-Similar findings suggest that LSD modulates creativity towards novelty and a larger semantic spread 264-266.
-Such changes in cognitive style need not be confined to the acute experience; indeed, the evidence for an acute action of 5-HT2AR manipulation on divergent thinking and cognitive flexibility is somewhat mixed 267-270.
-Post-acute increases in markers of cognitive flexibility appear to be more reliable.
-For example, a recent study of patients suffering from major depressive disorder found that sub-acute increases in cognitive flexibility were present at 1-week post-session and maintained for at least 4 weeks 267.
-In addition, a study of the effects of psilocybin on common creativity tasks found evidence for post-acute improvements, with an absence of improvements acutely 268.
-These studies are further consistent with additional studies indicating post-acute 'after glow' effects of increased cognitive flexibility and creativity ^{271,272}.
-Another, albeit indirect, source of evidence comes from investigations of personality change following psychedelic administration.
-Investigations with psilocybin have revealed significant increases in the personality domain of openness to experience at long term follow-ups in both healthy subjects 273 and patients suffering from treatment-resistant depression 274.
-Increased openness was also reported 2 weeks after LSD administration in healthy subjects, an effect that could be predicted from functional MRI measures of entropy LSD administration 233 providing preliminary evidence for a bridge between acute functional complexity and enduring cognitive plasticity.
-Finally, studies have also found psilocybin-induced post-acute increases in psychological flexibility, a therapeutically-relevant construct derived from Acceptance and Commitment Therapy that relates to one's ability to flexibly respond to the present moment 275,276 serotonin concentration) would allow for perception to be based more on incoming sensory evidence and less on priors 168 - consistent with our proposed account and a psychedelic-induced 'weakening of priors' mediated by 5-HT2AR engagement 32.
-The same account also proposes that greater serotonin would promote slower learning rate, given that this would coincide with more time for learning and a consequent more exhaustive (wide and/or deep) exploration of what is being learned.
-At initial glance, this stands in apparent contrast with the evidence for the psychedelic- and stress-induced enhancement of learning and plasticity reviewed above.
-However, we note that whereas our proposed account highlights an increased ability for the brain to structurally and functionally adapt to new environments and contexts, this account highlights a possible serotonin-facilitated behavioural inclination to engage in a wider search and collect a greater amount of evidence during learning.
-As such, these accounts are not mutually exclusive and raise interesting testable hypotheses pertaining to how serotonin/5-HT2AR agonism might differentially alter 'absolute' learning rate (via plasticity promotion), the breadth of learning that is naturally pursued (as a result of relaxed priors and a perception of more available time), and the ratio between the two.
+This computational evidence is in line with additional evidence that acute administration of ayahuasca induces a shift in cognition away from convergent and towards divergent modes of thinking.267 Similar findings suggest that LSD modulates creativity towards novelty and a larger semantic spread.268-270 Such changes in cognitive style need not be confined to the acute experience; indeed, the evidence for an acute action of 5-HT2AR manipulation on divergent thinking and cognitive flexibility is somewhat mixed.271-274 Post-acute increases in markers of cognitive flexibility appear to be more reliable.
+For example, a recent study of patients suffering from major depressive disorder found that subacute increases in cognitive flexibility were present at 1-week post-session and maintained for at least 4 weeks.271 In addition, a study of the effects of psilocybin on common creativity tasks found evidence for post-acute improvements, with an absence of improvements acutely.272 These studies are further consistent with additional studies indicating post-acute 'after glow' effects of increased cognitive flexibility and creativity.^{275,276} Another, albeit indirect, source of evidence comes from investigations of personality change following psychedelic administration.
+Investigations with psilocybin have revealed significant increases in the personality domain of openness to experience at long term follow-ups in both healthy subjects277 and patients suffering from treatment-resistant depression.278 Increased openness was also reported 2 weeks after LSD administration in healthy subjects, an effect that could be predicted from functional MRI measures of entropy LSD administration239 providing preliminary evidence for a bridge between acute functional complexity and enduring cognitive plasticity.
+Finally, studies have also found psilocybin-induced post-acute increases in psychological flexibility, a therapeutically-relevant construct derived from acceptance and commitment therapy (ACT) that relates to one's ability to flexibly respond to the present moment.^{279,280}

+A recent account of serotonin's multi-faceted role in neural computation proposed that serotonin concentration may track the availability of time and resources, and whether the present state is generally beneficial.170 According to this account, greater availability of time (signalled by high serotonin concentration) would allow for perception to be based more on incoming sensory evidence and less on priors170-consistent with our proposed account and a psychedelic-induced 'weakening of priors' mediated by 5-HT2AR engagement.32 The same account also proposes that greater serotonin would promote slower learning rate, given that this would coincide with more time for learning and a consequent more exhaustive (wide and/or deep) exploration of what is being learned.
+At initial glance, this stands in apparent contrast with the evidence for the psychedelic and stress-induced enhancement of learning and plasticity reviewed above.
+However, we note that whereas our proposed account highlights an increased ability for the brain to structurally and functionally adapt to new environments and contexts, this account highlights a possible serotoninfacilitated behavioural inclination to engage in a wider search and collect a greater amount of evidence during learning.
+As such, these accounts are not mutually exclusive and raise interesting testable hypotheses pertaining to how serotonin/5-HT2AR agonism might differentially alter 'absolute' learning rate (via plasticity promotion), the breadth of learning that is naturally pursued (as a result of relaxed priors and a perception of more available time) and the ratio between the two.